To sponsor a priest or make a general donation to Mary, Mother of 1000 Priests Chapel, please click on this link.

 Mary, Mother of Priests Icon by Sr. Marie Paul Farran, OSB

-Is your priest on this list?
+Is your priest sponsored?
+Check this list.